haoditu/Python-Practice/README.md

-# Python-Practice---filepipeline-and-connecting-with-SQL
+# Python-Practice

-This repository is for python practice, explicitly for file pipeline and connecting SQL within Python
+This repository is for python practice：

+1. Object Oriented Class
+2. Visualization
+3. File Pipeline
+4. Connect to SQL within Python